enkidevs/curriculum/sql/dml/insert/insert-discussion-insight.md

 How would you insert two more records in this table?

 It's up to you to choose which movies you'll insert.
-They can be your favorite movies, the ones you hate, or just a movie that you like.
+They can be your favorite movies ever, some well-known classics, or just recent movies that you like.

-It's also up to you to choose the rating system.
-We have *No Country For Old Men* a nine out of ten, but you can use anything **as long as it's a number**.
+Feel free to choose the rating of the movies.
+We gave *No Country For Old Men* a nine out of ten, but you can use anything **as long as it's a number**.

 To achieve this, you should use the following concepts:
 - inserting data into a table (`INSERT INTO table_name VALUES`)